webprogramming260/webprogramming/profile/security/owasp/owasp.md

 Cryptographic failures occur when sensitive data is accessible either without encryption, with weak encryption protocols, or when cryptographic protections are ignored.

 Sending any unencrypted data over a public network connection allows an attacker to capture the data.
-Even private, internal, network connections, or data that is store without encryption, is susceptibly to exploitation once an attacker gains access to the internal system.
+Even private, internal, network connections, or data that is store without encryption, is susceptible to exploitation once an attacker gains access to the internal system.

 Examples of ineffective cryptographic methods include hashing algorithms like MD5 and SHA-1 that are trivial to crack with modern hardware and tools.